 Before 2009, only minor upgrades across INA’s retail network had been made, and the network risked falling behind its competitors.

 In April 2010, the EURO V quality fuels were introduced in a number of INA filling stations.
 The premium quality product, which included fuels blended with bio-components, required an appropriate premium filling station network, so a long-term project of revitalizing INA’s retail – named Blue Concept – was initiated later that year.
 Capital investments in this segment were subsequently more than doubled compared to 2011, and altogether 130 filling stations were thoroughly modernized and received a new visual identity by the end of 2012.
 The comprehensive upgrade included the modernization of the infrastructure, better technical equipment, higher service levels and a wider choice of fuels and non-fuel items to enhance customer experience and satisfaction levels.
-As of early 2014, 160 stations had undergone this modernization program.
+As of early 2014 until the end of 2018, 52 stations had undergone this modernization program.
 The dynamism and pace of modernisation are far superior to the development of this business area before MOL’s control.

 As a result of these efforts (investment the retail network, in the refinery system and improving overall operational efficiencies), INA successfully reversed the decline in its market share both in Croatia and elsewhere.
 This result was achieved in a market environment that was fundamentally changed by the continuing recession in Croatia (where the oil product market has contracted by 28%) and the accession to the EU’s internal market (where protectionist measures such as trade barriers that had protected INA are no longer possible).